Please Select Your Location

 Seamless blending of digital and real-world elements.

-But why are depth sensors necessary in VR headsets?
+But why are depth-sensing cameras necessary in VR headsets?

 Their importance lies in the ability to enhance a wide range of immersive and augmented experiences: